AceyJS/acey/README.md

 <br />

-## On React-Native
+### React-Native

-React-native is not using the same local store engine as web does, so you need to set it up manually at the root of your application:
+At the root of your app, bind the React Native Store Engine (AsyncStorage) with Acey to benefit Acey's key features.
 ```js
 import AsyncStorage from '@react-native-community/async-storage'
 import { config } from 'acey'